mlofstrom/architecture-center/docs/guide/architecture-styles/microservices.md

 ## Benefits

 - **Independent deployments**.
-You can update a service without re-deploying the entire application, and roll back or roll forward an update if something goes wrong.
+You can update a service without redeploying the entire application, and roll back or roll forward an update if something goes wrong.
 Bug fixes and feature releases are more manageable and less risky.

 - **Independent development**.
 A single development team can build, test, and deploy a service.
 The result is continuous innovation and a faster release cadence.

-- **Small, focused teams.** Teams can focus on one service.
-The smaller scope of each service makes the code base easier to understand and reason about.
-It's easier to ramp up.
+- **Small, focused teams**.
+Teams can focus on one service.
+The smaller scope of each service makes the code base easier to understand, and it's easier for new team members to ramp up.

 - **Fault isolation**.
 If a service goes down, it won't take out the entire application.
 However, that doesn't mean the microservices gives you resiliency for free.
 You still need to follow resiliency best practices and design patterns.
 See [Designing resilient applications for Azure][resiliency-overview].

 - **Mixed technology stacks**.
 Teams can pick the technology that best fits their service.

 - **Granular scaling**.
 Services can be scaled independently.
 At the same time, the higher density of services per VM means that VM resources are fully utilized.
-Using placement constraints, a services can be matched to a VM profile (high CPU, high memory, etc).
+Using placement constraints, a services can be matched to a VM profile (high CPU, high memory, and so on).

 ## Challenges